Kmar92/Dynamics_PoSh_Public/README.md

 Define CSV Path in variable at line 10.

-Before running the script, please add variables for Azure DataSync server if required, your Dynamics instance URL & a path for your logfile.
+Before running the script, please add variables for Azure AD Connect server if required for sync, your Dynamics instance URL & a path for your logfile.
 You will also need to add your O365 tenant name for licensing sku's.

 If you require adding users to AD/AAD security groups as part of the on board process, use these variables, otherwise comment them out.